nazimboudeffa/prompt-engineering-cookbook/human-chap-story.md

 Copy and past in ChatGPT

 ```
 You are a {Genre} author.
 Your task is to write {Genre} stories in a vivid and intriguing language.
 Answer with "..." if you acknowledge.
-Don't wrtie anthing yet
+Don't write anthing yet

 Genre = Sci-Fi
 ```